 - ALL goats must have an Official Individual Identification (scrapies) tag.
 Market animals must have them in at tag in.
-Should one fall out it is the exhibitor's responsibility to get it replaced. - Members enrolled in dairy, market or fleece goat project are required to enter showmanship in addition to any other Class. - All animals should be brought show ready, minor touch ups or clipping is allowed at the discretion of the Superintendent.
-All grooming stands must be removed from the barn following the show.
+Should one fall out it is the exhibitor's responsibility to get it replaced. - Members enrolled in dairy, market, breeding or fleece goat project are required to enter showmanship in addition to any other Class. - All animals should be brought show ready, minor touch ups or clipping is allowed at the discretion of the Superintendent.
 Designated fitting areas will be posted.
-Fitting is not allowed in barns. - Members must provide adequate feeders and water containers for their animals. - All grooming supplies and equipment must be in the area designated by the superintendent. - No hay or feed can be stored inside the barn. - NOTE: Any doe 24 months of age or older that has never freshened cannot be shown. - A mandatory, supervised milk-out is required for senior does the evening prior to showing see superintendent for time and location information. - Breeding and Utility goats are required to show in showmanship.

-- SHOW DRESS: Back Number.
+Fitting is not allowed in barns. - Members must provide adequate feeders and water containers for their animals. - All grooming supplies and equipment must be in the area designated by the superintendent. - No hay or feed can be stored inside the barn. - NOTE: Any doe 24 months of age or older that has never freshened cannot be shown. - A mandatory, supervised milk-out is required for senior does the evening prior to showing see superintendent for time and location information. - SHOW DRESS: Back Number.
 Long or short sleeved, button or snap down shirt or blouse, clean jeans or slacks with belt, or official FFA dress.
 Hard-soled, close-toe shoes or boots are recommended.
 No hats.
-White shirts and pants are optional. - Dairy Goats: Must have a collar for showing.
+For Dairy, white shirts and pants are optional. - Dairy Goats: Must have a collar for showing.

+Classes: Classes will be determined by Superintendent after official weigh in.
 Junior Does- DOES THAT HAVE NEVER FRESHENED

-- Junior does less than 12 months - Junior does older than 12 months
+- Junior does less than 12 months - Junior does less than 24 months